yohannesbalcha/ad-formal-care-cost-calculator/README.md

-# AD Formal-Care Cost Calculator
+# Alzheimer's disease dementia Formal-Care Cost Calculator

-This repository provides a public implementation of a two-part cost function for estimating annual formal-care costs in Alzheimer disease dementia.
+This repository provides a public implementation of a two-part cost function for estimating annual formal-care costs in Alzheimer's disease dementia.

 The calculator is intended for health economic modeling and scenario analysis.
 It estimates conditional expected annual formal-care costs from interval-level covariates.